reuixiy/fonts/README.md

 - Verify font source URLs are still valid
 - Check if font repositories have moved or changed structure

+**Workflow always builds all fonts**
+- Ensure `build-fonts.yml` is updated to use selective building
+- Check that `updated-fonts` parameter is being passed correctly
+- Verify version checker is detecting changes properly

+**Build is too slow**
+- Use `pnpm start -- --fonts <specific-id>` for faster testing
+- Clean cache with `pnpm run clean:build` if files are corrupted
+- Check if font subsetting is being skipped for existing files

+**Files not being skipped when they should be**
+- Delete corrupted files in `build/` or `downloads/` directories
+- Run `pnpm run clean:build` to force regeneration
+- Check file validation is passing correctly

 ## 📄 License

 MIT License - see LICENSE file for details.